Maniscalco's artist statement

 Artist Statement

 I believe artists are our conscience, the teachers of society.
 The best artists can go deep within themselves to bring up the treasures, usually in the form of questions, which form a blueprint for a meaningful creative life.
 As an professional creative, I am always looking for ways to bring meaning and clarity into the world, to use my God given talent to inquire and to edify.
 Simply put, I love putting ideas and things together in ways that please and make sense to me.
-So, I share my journey, finding and expressing insight any way I can, to whoever is willing to engage in our shared time together on this planet, interconnected on our human journey.
-I do this through painting, writing, acting/directing, music/composing and teaching.
+So, I share my journey, finding, processing and expressing insight any way I can, to whoever is willing to engage in our shared experiences together on this planet, interconnected by our humanity.
+I do this through painting, writing, theatre, composing and teaching.

 My goal as a visual artist, a painter, is to explore the full range of my medium, which is light.
-I have developed several bodies of work exploring a variety of structures and subjects, but the poetry of light on form keeps finding its way into my work.
-Light is the force which reveals the subtleties of nature, particularly the human condition, uncovering what it means to be human in our journey toward the light.
-This often-dramatic journey toward the light is a theme which runs through all my work, both literally and figuratively.
-We are all on a journey of survival and wonder.
+I have developed several bodies of work exploring a variety of genres and subjects, but the poetry of light on form keeps finding its way into my work.
+Light is the force which reveals the subtleties of nature, particularly the human condition, uncovering what it means to be human on our path toward the light.
+This dynamic journey toward the light is a theme which runs through all my work, both literally and figuratively.
+Mine is a story of survival and wonder.
 Together, we find ways to make the best of what we are given.
 Often there is struggle, heartbreak, loss.
-But there is always a new dawn that awaits us if we can hold on till then.
+But there is always a new dawn that awaits us if we can just hold on.

 Connect with Maniscalco Gallery